-It's the summer of 1982.
+It's 1982 in Australia.
 THE MAN FROM SNOWY RIVER is a box office hit and Paul Hogan is on the TV.

-In a seaside suburb of NSW, housewife Theresa Howard takes up swimming.
+In a seaside suburb, housewife Theresa takes up swimming.
 She wants to get fit; she also wants a few precious minutes to herself.
 So at sunrise each day she strikes out past the waves.

 From the same beach, the widowed Marie swims.
 With her husband gone, bathing is the one constant in her new life.